top of page

 2022 Renfrew County Inquest

-The Renfrew County Inquest Public Art Response is connected to, yet distinct from, the Countdown Public Art Project.
+The Renfrew County Inquest Public Art Response is connected to, yet distinct from, The Countdown Public Art Project.
 In the summer of 2021, JoAnne Brooks of Ending Violence Against Women Renfrew County and the Women’s Sexual Assault Centre of Renfrew County invited ReDefine Arts to devise and lead a community-engaged art response intended to run alongside a Chief Coroner of Ontario’s Inquest slated for summer 2022.

 The Inquest into the triple murder of Anastasia Kuzyk, Nathalie Warmerdam, and Carol Culleton on September 22, 2015 in Renfrew County, investigated how and where systemic change could prevent such gender-based violence in the future.
-JoAnne knew that the Inquest would have an impact on those who had known Anastasia, Nathalie and Carol, and those who had lived through the traumatic murders in their community in 2015, and hoped a community engaged art project would provide something tangible for those impacted to respond to.
+JoAnne knew that the Inquest would have an impact on those who had known Anastasia, Nathalie and Carol, and those who had lived through the traumatic murders in their community in 2015, and hoped a community-engaged art project would provide something tangible for those impacted to respond to.
 The pebble mosaic monument created as part of the project was officially unveiled in Water Tower Park, Barry’s Bay, on September 22nd, 2023 - exactly 7 years following the murders.

 The formal Inquest ended on June 28 with 86 recommendations by the jury - the top one being for the province to formally declare intimate partner violence an epidemic.